It’s no secret that the hiring process can be a harrowing experience—both for companies and candidates.

 For employers, considering the time and effort that goes into finding the right people to add to the team, getting hiring right is mission critical.
 And for candidates, having the chance to put their best foot forward can make or break an opportunity that just might land them their dream job.

-Interviews are a pivotal part of the hiring journey; so much so that 83% of candidates say a negative interview experience can change their perception about a company.
+Interviews are a pivotal part of the hiring journey, so much that 83% of candidates say a negative interview experience can change their perception about a company.
 Likewise, 87% of candidates say a positive interview experience can change their perception on a company they once doubted.

 In our recent Candidate Experience Survey, we delved deeper into candidate experience best practices.
 We found that a vast majority of candidates want to lead the interview by showcasing their skills.
 We also found that 87% of interviewers agree that candidate-driven, strength-based interviews are more effective than traditional employer-based interviews.